|Rating: 3.5 out of 5.0||Serves: 4-6||Difficulty: Somewhat challenging||Approx. cost: $20-25|

 - steamed jasmine rice, to serve

-- Marinate the chicken: Using a medium-sized bowl, stir together the rice wine, soy sauce and cornstarch until dissolved.
-Add in the chicken and coat it by gently stirring.
+- Marinate the seitan: Using a medium-sized bowl, stir together the rice wine, soy sauce and cornstarch until dissolved.
+Add in the seitan and coat it by gently stirring.
 Let it sit for 10 minutes at room temperature.

 - Prepare the sauce: Mix together the Sichuan pepper, cornstarch, sugar, sesame oil, hoisin sauce, soy sauce, and black vinegar in another bowl.
 Stir until the cornstarch and sugar are dissolved.
 Set aside.

 - Turn on the oven fan!
 It can get a little smoky when you stir-fry dried chilies on high heat.
 Heat your large skillet or wok over high heat and you’ll know it’s hot enough when a single bead of water evaporates as soon as it hits it.
 Coat the base with the peanut oil.
 Stir-fry the chilies for 30 seconds or until they have started blackening and you smell a fragrant aroma.
-Add in the chicken and stir-fry for 2 to 3 minutes, until the meat is no longer pink.
+Add in the seitan and stir-fry for 2 to 3 minutes.

 - Add the ginger, garlic, and scallion whites.
 Stir-fry for 30 seconds.
 Pour the sauce in to coat the remaining ingredients.
 Add the peanuts.
 Cook for another 1 to 2 minutes.
 On your serving plate, garnish it with the scallion greens.
 Enjoy!